 Bonus: Lots of Rothenburg ob der Tauber posts will encourage you to try a

 We stayed at the beautiful Gasthof Butz guesthouse.
 The room was very comfortable, the breakfast was good, and it was just one alley away from the main square.
 Tourism is the town’s main industry so there are plenty of accommodations to choose from.
 I recommend staying near the main square where you can hear church bells and leisurely stroll out to the weekend market for a coffee or pastry.
+My full review of Gasthof Butz can be found here.

 Most of the guesthouses in these small German towns are pretty similar.
 Use the widget below to find your perfect room!